United States · tool

 4-5 star hotels, premium dining, private transfers

-Fine dining, tasting menus, and upscale bars.
+Fine dining, tasting menus, and upscale cocktail bars.

-Private guided tours, exclusive experiences, high-end shopping.
+Private guided tours, exclusive culinary experiences, and spa treatments.

-Spa treatments, premium souvenirs, and personal services.
+High-end souvenirs, designer goods, and personal services.

 Destination-specific money tips